DSCR – The Basics

-In the case of commercial real estate lending, the ratio can be expressed as DSCR = NOI / Total Debt Service, where NOI is the familiar Net Operating Income figure (Effective Gross Income less Operating Expenses) and Debt Service captures both interest payment and, for amortizing loans, scheduled repayment of principal for the unit of time being considered.
+In the case of commercial real estate lending, the ratio can be expressed as DSCR = NOI / Total Debt Service, where NOI is the familiar Net Operating Income figure (Effective Gross Income less Operating Expenses) and Debt Service captures both interest payment and, for amortizing loans, interest and principal for the unit of time being considered.

 Debt service coverage ratio is an extremely important metric not only in our underwriting, but in an investor’s decision-making process.
-Since the senior lender is always first to get paid, DSCR indirectly tells us how much cash is left for equity investors during a certain time period.
+When evaluating debt opportunities, the DSCR directly indicates how vulnerable the borrower will be to adverse circumstances that may arise.
+The metric also bears consideration for common equity investments: since the senior lender is always first to get paid, DSCR indirectly tells us how much cash is left for equity investors during a certain time period.